About That Microloan Mention In 'Crazy Rich Asians' ...

 Crazy Rich Asians is, of course, not a movie about global development.
 But as it happens, the topic gets a cameo in the rom-com.

 Main character Rachel Chu (played by Constance Wu) is a professor of economics.
-And on a trip to Singapore to meet the family of her "crazy rich" boyfriend Nick, she goes to a big wedding and runs into a Malay princess, who's written an article about ... microloans.
+And on a trip to Singapore to meet the family of her "crazy rich" boyfriend Nick, she goes to a big wedding and runs into a Malay princess, who has written an article about ... microloans.

 Rachel compliments her on the article.
-The princess says actually she was criticized for it.
-And Rachel says that the critics must have missed the point, because, according to Rachel, microloans help women and women are drivers of the larger economy.
+The princess says, actually, she was criticized for it.
+Rachel replies that the critics must have missed the point, because, according to Rachel, microloans help women — and women are drivers of the larger economy.

 So who's right?
 Are microloans a good way to lift people out of poverty — or not?

-Note: Editor's Note: This story was originally published on Nov.
-1, 2016, and has been updated.